JLeung46/Paper-Bot/README.md

 ### Modeling
 #### Logistic Regression
 Logistic Regression was chosen for the intent model as it is fast, doesn't require many hyperparameters that need tuning and generally serves as a strong baseline model.
 Basically, the way logistic regression works is by first computing a dot product between features and their weights then uses the logit function to squash the output values between 0 and 1 to form probabilties.
-The simple yet powerful logit classifier  achieved >97% accuracy for classifying the two intents by using a 90/10 train/test split so no other models were tested.
+Training and testing the logistic regression classifier using a 90/10 split resulted in >97% accuracy.

 The code for building the logistic regression model is found in `intent/intent_model.py` and the code for training it is found in `intentTrainer.py`.